KDE/digikam-doc/main_window/people_view.rst

 People View
 -----------

 As long as you are not just taking pictures from machines or stars or something like that, Face Management might be an interesting feature for you (even with a machine there might be a human being operating it).
-In digiKam it consists of two tasks: Face Detection and Face Recognition.
+In digiKam it consists of two tasks: **Face Detection** and **Face Recognition**.

-The face management workflow allows you to Detect and Recognize people in your photographs. **Face Detection** allows digiKam to detect faces in your images.
-This step is required before being able to recognize faces. **Face Recognition** will automatically recognize people in your images.
+The face management workflow allows you to detect and recognize people in your photographs.
+Both features use a deep learning neural network in background. **Face Detection** allows digiKam to detect faces in your images.
+This step is required before being able to recognize faces. **Face Recognition** will automatically recognize people in your images, but it needs few items already trained for a same face name to be able to recognize new ones.

 .. important::